 Board of Governors

 Our Board of Governors oversee the school and are a vital part of our school community.
 They perform a voluntary, non-executive role to ensure that we stay true to our aims and objectives.
 To contact the governors, please email the office.

 Mrs. Natalie Harling

 Natalie Harling has lived in the Lake District for over 22 years now, having lived previously in the South of England and the Alps.
 As Director of Business Development for The Outward Bound Trust, an Educational Charity focused on supporting young people to unlock their potential through learning and adventure in the wild.
 Natalie has spent the past 19 years working within the Education system and a wide range of Senior Leadership Teams across schools in England, Scotland and Wales.
 She has vast experience of Marketing and Sales strategies and practical experience of implementation.
-Natalie has had one child who has completed his education at Hunter Hall and another in Year 3.
+Natalie has had one child who has completed their education at Hunter Hall and another in Upper school.

 Mr. Gerard Ainsworth